tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 I'm new to Haskell.
 I've learned enough to feel comfortable writing programs in it.
 I can solve code katas like [exercism.io][1], [H-99][2], and [Project Euler][3].
 Yet I don't feel comfortable developing software with it.
-Writing idiomatic, maintainable, well-tested Haskell code remains a mystery to me.
+Writing idiomatic, maintainable and well-tested Haskell code remains a mystery to me.

 Cabal, the Haskell build tool, provides little guidance.
 For instance, `cabal init` asks 11 questions and outputs two files totaling 26 lines.
 That's not the